CoderStee/dev_ops/README.md

 Technical documentation encompasses API Documentation with detailed endpoint specifications, Deployment Guide with comprehensive environment setup and deployment procedures, Architecture Overview with system design explanations, Development Guide with developer workflow and contribution guidelines, and Testing Guide with testing strategies and best practices that collectively provide complete implementation and operational guidance.

-**Knowledge transfer and organizational learning** through systematic capture of design decisions, implementation patterns, and operational insights enables teams to understand both current system behavior and evolution opportunities for future enhancement and optimization while supporting effective decision-making and problem resolution through accessible, actionable information.
+**Knowledge transfer and project learning** through systematic capture of design decisions, implementation patterns, and operational insights enables teams to understand both current system behavior and evolution opportunities for future enhancement and optimization while supporting effective decision-making and problem resolution through accessible, actionable information.

-The documentation strategy supports both immediate operational requirements and long-term strategic planning through comprehensive coverage that enables stakeholders to understand system capabilities, operational procedures, and evolution opportunities while maintaining current system knowledge and supporting informed decision-making for future development and operational activities.
+The documentation strategy supports both immediate operational requirements and long-term strategic planning through comprehensive coverage that enables readers to understand system capabilities, operational procedures, and evolution opportunities while maintaining current system knowledge and supporting informed decision-making for future development and operational activities.

 ## Contribution Guidelines and Development Standards Excellence